Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

 5. ``policy_evaluation.py``: Evaluating a trained policy on the IntersectionZoo environments.

 These tutorials are designed for users to get familiar on how to use RLlib with the IntersectionZoo environment.
-Below, we provide a step-by-step guide on how to train a PPO agent on the IntersectionZoo environment following the tutorial scrip ``ppo_training.py``.
+Below, we provide a step-by-step guide on how to train a PPO agent on the IntersectionZoo environment following the tutorial script ``ppo_training.py``.

 Training
 --------